International University of Japan: Location

-IUJ is located in Minami-Uonuma, a small city on the southeastern end of Niigata prefecture, Japan.
-It is approximately 100 km south of Niigata city, the prefectural capital, and 230 km northwest of Tokyo.
+IUJ is located in Minamiuonuma, a small city in southeastern Niigata Prefecture, Japan.
+It is approximately 100 km south of Niigata City, the prefectural capital, and 230 km northwest of Tokyo.

 Dormitory facilities

-There are three single-student dormitories each housing about 100 students, and one married-student apartments (MSA) with just 18 units for married couples.
+There are three single-student dormitories each housing about 100 students, and one Married-Student Apartments (MSA) with just 18 units for married couples.
 Each dormitory has inexpensive coin laundry/dryer facilities.
 All the single dormitory rooms are well-equipped and offer LAN connectivity.
 MSA is unfurnished.
 As there is a waiting list for the units, a lottery system is used to allocate them.
 For those needing to bring families with school aged children, off-campus housing options are supported by an English speaking land.

 There is an on-campus convenience shop, Yamazaki.
 There are recreational and sporting facilities available to the students.

-Student Activities and Elected Offices
+Student activities and elected offices

 Every full-time student enrolled in IUJ is automatically a member of the Graduate Student Organization (GSO), the students' union of IUJ.
 The GSO Executive Committee is a body of elected student representatives in-charge of general student welfare and campus life activities, plus outside events.

-There is a number of annual on-campus and off-campus events organized by GSO with support from IUJ office and other clubs, such as IUJ Olympics, Ski Day, holiday parties, music nights, game nights, etc.
+There are a number of annual on-campus and off-campus events organized by GSO with support from IUJ office and other clubs, such as IUJ Olympics, Ski Day, inter house sports events, International Day, cultural events, Haloween, holiday parties, music nights, game nights, etc.

 Two other elected student groups are the IM Council and the IR Council.
 These groups take care of the academic welfare of the students in their respective schools (GSIM and GSIR), and in close cooperation and communications with the Deans offices.

-Corporate sponsorship

-Sponsored students hail from industries like finance, electronics, manufacturing, telecoms, construction and retail.

-One-on-One Career Counseling

-Career Counseling and Services at IUJ is aimed at supporting each individual student in his or her internship and hob hunt.
-Our small campus size ensures individual attention, coaching, and introductions customized to help students prepare for and reach their professional goals.
-This in-house career coaching service is unique in Japan.

-IUJ Resume Book

-IUJ publish a Resume Book in November each year and distribute it to companies and organizations in Japan and overseas by postal mail and to those who visit HR directly.

-On Campus Recruiting Coordination

-IUJ welcomes companies and organizations to recruit on IUJ campus for Information Sessions followed by interviews on the same day.
-Video Conferencing or telephone, Online or Tokyo-based interviews can be also arranged.